Nanoencapsulation and identification of phenolic compounds by UPLC-Q/TOF-MS2 of an antioxidant extract from Opuntia atropes

 Background: Nanoencapsulation is a technique that protects bioactive compounds such as polyphenolic compounds from environmental factors, through a biopolymer that acts as a wall system.
 Cladodes of O. atropes are an important source of polyphenolic compounds, flavonoids being the most abundant, these are mainly in the form of glycosides and their consumption has been related to a decrease in glucose and lipid profile through the elimination of intracellular radicals.

-Purpose of the study: To study the formulation and process parameters that allow obtaining the best experimental conditions to nanoencapsulation and protect the polyphenolic compounds of the O. atropes extract.
+Purpose of the study: To study the formulation and process parameters that allow for obtaining the best experimental conditions for nanoencapsulation and protect the polyphenolic compounds of the O. atropes extract.

 Results: Maltodextrin presented better properties in the encapsulation of the extract of O. atropes.
-The Box Behnken 33 design made it possible to identify the treatment with the appropriate quality characteristics for the nanoencapsulation process; Formulation 2.5 / 1 (maltodextrin / O. atropes extract), 115 ° C and 100% spray, to obtain 85.22% yield, feeding speed of 9 mL / h, the particle size of 154.77 nm, 55.69 % encapsulation efficiency, phenolic acids of 0.95 mg GAE / g, flavonoids of 7.02 mg QE / g, and antioxidant activity in DPPH• of 0.29 mg GAE / g and ABTS•+ of 0.45 mg GAE / g.
+The 33 Box Behnken design made it possible to identify the treatment with the appropriate quality characteristics for the nanoencapsulation process: Formulation 2.5 / 1 (maltodextrin / O. atropes extract), 115 ° C and 100% spray resulted in 85.22% yield, feeding speed of 9 mL / h, the particle size of 154.77 nm, 55.69 % encapsulation efficiency, phenolic acids of 0.95 mg GAE / g, flavonoids of 7.02 mg QE / g, and antioxidant activity in DPPH• of 0.29 mg GAE / g and ABTS•+ of 0.45 mg GAE / g.
 The polyphenolic profile was characterized, and it was confirmed that nanoencapsulation protects some isomers of isorhamnetin 3-O-rhamnosido-7-O- (rhamnosyl-hexoside) and p-coumaric acid 4-O-glucoside.

 Keywords: O. atropes extract, nanoencapsulation, polyphenolic profile, UPLC-Q / TOF-MS2.